Something He Could See Himself In

 “That’s great, little angel, but don’t forget what Christmas is all about,” Tommy said.

 “To celebrate the birth of our savior, Jesus Christ,” Michael said, smiling big and holding his head high.

 “That’s right, little guy.”
 Tommy patted his son on the head.

 Tommy kissed Joan goodbye and they were off.
-As soon as they left, he felt tempted to run upstairs and stare at the spot.
+As soon as they left, he felt tempted to run upstairs and stare at the empty spot.
 He thought that if he looked at it long enough, the perfect image might come to him.
 But the clock on the stove said half past seven and he had to get to his shop by eight for an appointment.
-He grabbed a plastic travel cup and filled it with what coffee was left in the pot and was on his way.
-He pulled out of the driveway with his white Chevy truck kicking up dust and dirt, and squinted in the glare of the bright Tucson morning sun.
+He grabbed a plastic travel cup, filled it with what coffee was left in the pot, and was on his way.
+He pulled out of the driveway with his white Chevy truck kicking up dust, and he squinted in the glare of the bright Tucson morning sun.

 He arrived at his shop and saw his loyal client, Jim Bob, waiting for him on the porch.
 The parlor was a small white adobe and it looked more like someone’s home than a business.
 The inside consisted of two rooms—one in front, where all the images were displayed on the walls, and one in back, where Tommy put tattoos on his clients.
 They headed straight to the back room, as Jim Bob always knew just what he wanted and didn’t need to look at any images for ideas.

 “Hope you weren’t waiting long,” Tommy said.

 “Just got here,” Jim Bob said, smiling through his crooked teeth.

 “A dragon.
 A ferocious, fire-spitting dragon.”